maurice-herwig/DiMo/README.md

 opam install ocamlbuild ocamlfind ocaml-sat-solvers
 ```

-3. To build a byte-code version of the discrete modelling tool, issue
+3. To build a native-code version of the discrete modelling tool, issue the following commands.

 ```
-make
+ocaml setup.ml -configure
+ocaml setup.ml -build
 ```

-Optionally, use
+Optional to build a byte-code version of the discrete modelling tool, issue the following commands.

 ```
-make native
+ocaml setup.ml -configure --override is_native false
+ocaml setup.ml -build
 ```

-to build a native version.

 Running
 =======